 The standards of the Codex Alimentarius Commission are used as the relevant international standard or basis as to whether a new or changed standard requires a WTO notification.
-The Codex Alimentarius Commission has not set any MRLs for florfenicol.
+This Application contains variations to MRLs which are not addressed in the international Codex standard.